 - It is used in electrical protection systems

-Various electronic circuits classed as amplifiers, from Operational Amplifiers and Small Signal Amplifiers to Large Signal and Power Amplifiers.
+Various electronic circuits are classed as amplifiers, from Operational Amplifiers and Small Signal Amplifiers to Large Signal and Power Amplifiers.

 The amplifier can be further classified depending:-